How to Get a Picky Eater to Eat Everything

 They couldn’t believe they would eat anything that was put before them, and they said “thank you” when they were done.

 I hope this suggestion will help you with your picky eaters.
 I read once that picky eaters are not born, they are made.
 After the transition I saw with my own child, I have to agree.
 You can retrain taste buds to like healthier things if you work at it.

-Of course, if you don’t eat healthy food, I wouldn’t try to get your kids to eat healthily.
-You are the best example for them to eat right.
+Of course, if you don’t eat healthy food, you probably won’t have a lot of success getting your kids to eat healthily.
+You are the best example for them to eat right!

 *Before you try this, ask your pediatrician if it is okay.
 I do not want to be the cause of any harm that could come from skipping a few meals.

 Your pediatrician will hopefully see the real health benefits of short-term pain for long-term benefits.

 Book on Family Estrangement from a Biblical Point of View